tomtom-international/kotlin-tools/README.md

 - the function should not exhibit any side effects, other than the returned result.

 The function extenstion provided are:
-- `memoize()` - Extension creates cached function with an unbound cache. **Important:** This should not be used for production purposes, as the unbound cache may cause an unintended memory leak for large a large variation in function parameters.
+- `memoize()` - Extension creates cached function with a limited cache.
+The cache size is determined by this library and should be able to hold at least 1000 cached results.
 - `memoize(Int)` - Extension creates Least Recently Used (LRU) cached function that will remove least recently used item if number of stored results exceeds provided limit.